berkingurcan/grp/README.md

   - Result (public boolean)
 - The circuit is compiled and used to generate proofs off-chain.

-### 2. Cairo Contracts
+### 2. Cairo Contracts & Garaga
 - `honk_verifier.cairo`: The base verifier contract, auto-generated from the Noir circuit, which verifies proofs on-chain.
+This contract uses the [Garaga](https://github.com/keep-starknet-strange/garaga) library for cryptographic primitives, elliptic curve operations, and pairing checks on the BN254 curve.
+Garaga is included as a dependency in the Cairo project (see `Scarb.toml`).
 - `region_verifier.cairo`: A minimal contract for each region (polygon).
 Each instance stores its polygon vertices in storage and exposes a `verify_proof` function.
 This function calls the base verifier to check the proof.
+The contract is written for Starknet and leverages Garaga for secure and efficient ZK proof verification.
 - To support multiple regions, deploy a separate `RegionVerifier` contract for each region, each initialized with its own polygon vertices.

 #### Minimal Region Verifier Flow